ISMP National Vaccine Errors Reporting Program 2017 Analysis (Part I): Vaccine Errors Continue with Little Change

 Involved vaccines and contributing factors

 Wrong age or dose.
-The top 10 vaccines involved in reported errors are listed in Table 1 (page 3 of the PDF), along with the most frequently reported contributing factors.
+The top 10 vaccines involved in reported errors are listed in Table 1, along with the most frequently reported contributing factors.
 Overall, the vaccines involved in the most frequently reported errors have not changed since 2012, and these errors occurred for many of the same reasons previously noted during analysis of the ISMP VERP data between 2012 and 2016, particularly:

 These contributing factors most often led to wrong age or wrong dose errors with DTaP, Tdap, and combination vaccines (31%); influenza virus vaccines (26%); HepA vaccines (23%); HepB vaccines (7%); and MMRV vaccines (4%).